-We may collect performance and diagnostic data about your use of our network, WiFi services or your device.
+We may collect performance and diagnostic data about your use of our network, networks you roam on, WiFi services or your device.
 For example, we may collect information about the performance of the device, signal strength, dropped calls, data failures, battery strength and other device or network performance issues.
 We may also collect information about applications on your device, the fact that an application has been added, when an application is launched or fails to launch, and length of time an application has been running.

-When you use a T-Mobile video application, for example T-Mobile TV, on your device, we may collect information about the programs you watch to determine customer viewing habits so that we can tailor video selections to our customers.
+When you use a T-Mobile video application, for example T-Mobile TV, on your device, we may collect information about the programs you watch to determine customer viewing habits so that we can tailor video selections to you or our customers.

 Back Up and Cloud Services

 Some devices may automatically upload to T-Mobile network servers information you have stored on the device and/or SIM card in order to facilitate specific functions.
 For instance, some devices may back-up your address book, photo album, or diagnostic data.
 You may choose to disable such uploads, but this may affect functionality of the device or your services.
-We may also provide you the ability to upload other information from your device to T-Mobile network servers.
+We may also provide you the ability to upload other information from your device to T-Mobile or third-party network servers.
 For instance, you may have the option to upload pictures, text messages, recordings, calendars, tasks, or notes.

 Collection of Information About Children

-We do not knowingly solicit to children to purchase our services or products.
-If, however, you authorize a child to use our services or products by providing them a device associated with your T-Mobile account, any information associated with such use will be treated as your information in accordance with this Policy.
+We do not knowingly solicit children to purchase our services or products.
+If, however, you authorize a child to use our services or products by providing them a device associated with your account, any information associated with such use will be treated as your information in accordance with this Policy.
 If you are the primary account holder, you will have the ability to set the marketing preferences for any other lines on your account, including those for any children to whom you provide a device.